Tremont, Camino, Carson, and Henson share the same underlying structure and functionality. This guide applies to all these templates.

 Most header elements have an alternate font color that displays on pages without banner images.
 This helps keep your header font visible over the background color.

-To set the alternate colors, go to a page without a banner image, and then open the Style Editor.
+To set the alternate colors, go to a page without a banner image, and then open Site Styles.
 Scroll down to the Social Icons, Branding, and Site Navigation Typography sections, and look for the Alternate Color tweaks.

 - Use the Site Title tweaks to adjust the font, size, and color of your site title.